MaxFlower/rick-gallery-app/README.md

 # Rick's Gallery

 Welcome to Rick's Gallery!
-This is a minimalist web app where you can get information about all Rick characters throwout all episodes of one the famous cartoon series.
+This is a minimalist web app where you can get information about all Rick characters through all episodes of one of the famous cartoon series.

 ## Minimalistic tech stack